 To fax application, you must fill in the above credit card information before transmitting BOTH SIDES of the completed application and any requested personal information to 1-800-722-3355.

 BE SURE TO ENCLOSE YOUR \$50 APPLICATION FEE.

-(International students must enclose both the \$50 application fee and the \$125 reservation fee in U.S. currency.)
+(International students must enclose both the \$50 Application Fee and the \$125 Reservation Deposit in U.S. currency.